The Relational Harmony Institute

 • Agreement that when enrolling in the CSIB 2027 - 8 Program, 50% of the Embodiment retreat payment is also required.

-• Agreement that completion of the remaining course fees ⅔ CSI & CSSE Third year payment is to be completed by February 2027 and completion of the ⅔ CSIB & CSSE Fourth year payment is to be completed by July 2027
+• Completion of the ⅔ CSIB & CSSE Fourth year payment is to be completed by July 2027

-• The RHI reserves the right to remove you from the course at any time and date during the training until the money owed is paid.
-There are no payment plans for the CSI, CSIB & CSSE Training programs starting in 2027.
+• There are no payment plans for the CSI, CSIB & CSSE Training programs starting in 2027.
 We recommend you prepare for these programs in advance to ensure your financial readiness.

 • This is an Agreement to be liable for the full fee if leaving the course partway through or not completing it, when there are outstanding payments in a payment plan, or not completing it.